 Goal Bank for Adult Speech Therapy (150 SLP Goals!)

-Have you ever stared down at your computer in frustration because you have no idea how to write your patient’s goals?
-What actually needs to go into a goal?
-And once you’ve written the perfect goal, how do you change it as your patient progresses?
+Have you ever stared down at your computer in frustration because you have no idea how to write your speech therapy goal?

 Ready to crush your goal writing?
 Keep scrolling!